fiifidickson-tech/cutmind-mvp/README.md

 - How should ambiguous instructions be handled?
 - Should the LLM infer numeric values?

+### Tech Pack
+- How detailed should the measurement summaries be?
+- Should the tech pack draft be downloadable as HTML/PDF?
+- Should users provide optional metadata (fabric, size, fit notes)?

 ### Frontend
 - Should a before/after preview exist?
 - Should pattern uploading be allowed?